Nikita1308/Wipro-java-fundamentals-flow-control/README.md

 Assignment 11-

 Write a program to print even numbers between 23 and 57.
 Each number should be printed in a separate row.[*Use for loop*]

+Assignment 12-

+Write a program to check if a given number is prime or not.[*Use for loop*]